 South America was permanently included in the domains of the BFBS in the mid-1850s, following the momentary pacification of post-independence conflicts in different countries of the continent (Bakewell 1997: 409–10).
 In the first half of the nineteenth century, agents and colporteurs of the BFBS worked in different parts of the Caribbean as well as South and Central America, circulating Protestant Bibles and promoting basic education, the most famous case being that of James Thomson (Dove 2016: 289).
 Although these early agents did not organise Evangelical communities that lasted long after their departure, they linked evangelisation with literacy.
-Initially, in 1855, the Society appointed one agent based in Cartagena, Colombia to oversee the work of Bible selling in Spanish-speaking countries; in the following year, they appointed another agent based in Rio de Janeiro to organise their work in Brazil.
+Initially, in 1855, the Society appointed one agent based in Cartagena, Colombia to oversee the work of Bible selling in Spanish-speaking countries.
+In the following year, the BFBS appointed another agent based in Rio de Janeiro to co-ordinate their work in Brazil.
 However, due to financial problems and the scarcity of sales in the first years of work, the BFBS decided to reorganise its South American personnel in 1859 by placing one agent in Lima, Peru, and other in Buenos Aires, Argentina.
 No agent was left in Brazil and most transactions with the country after 1860 occurred intermittently through requests made by Anglican clergymen and colporteurs.
-This situation changed in 1865 when the Episcopal Scottish missionary Richard Holden was appointed as superintendent of the Society in the Empire and undertook the responsibility of co-ordinating the group of colporteurs, administering the depots and corresponding with the BFBS in England.
+This situation changed in 1865 when the Episcopal Scottish missionary Richard Holden was appointed as superintendent of the Society in the Brazilian Empire and undertook the responsibility of co-ordinating the group of colporteurs, administering the depots and corresponding with the BFBS in England.

 By the time of Holden’s nomination, the BFBS had been operating at a global level for over sixty years, connecting the British Isles to Asia, Africa and the Americas.
 The Society translated, printed, revised and circulated one single book – the Bible – or portions of the Bible, such as Testaments, the Gospels and the Book of Psalms separately.
 Due to its non-sectarian character, all prefaces, explanatory notes or interpretations of biblical texts were strictly forbidden in all versions printed by the Society.
 This was known as the ‘fundamental principle’, but it did not mean that the BFBS was immune to theological and denominational conflicts (Howsam 1991: 6–7).
 In 1825, after a bitter reaction from English Puritans and Scottish Presbyterians against the inclusion of Apocryphal books in the BFBS scriptures, all deuterocanonical texts were excluded from the Society’s versions (ibid.: 13–15).